 Applications allow operation of multiple products from a smartphone

-The Chemicals Division has identified "improvement of quality," "stable supply," "cost," and "response to needs (development of new products)" as the main points to increase customer satisfaction, and aims to gain greater trust and satisfaction from customers by continually assessing information regarding the level of customer satisfaction and making improvements accordingly.
+The chemicals divisions have identified "improvement of quality," "stable supply," "cost," and "response to needs (development of new products)" as the main points to increase customer satisfaction, and aim to gain greater trust and satisfaction from customers by continually assessing information regarding the level of customer satisfaction and making improvements accordingly.

-In fiscal 2017, we held four Fluorine Classroom sessions covering plastics, rubber, and paint.
+This fiscal year, we held four Fluorine Classroom sessions covering plastics, rubber, and paint.

 In addition, we have vastly increased the amount of product information on our website in efforts to share more about the features and safety of our products.
 Inquiries from customers via our website are handled by sales representatives, who share the details of these inquiries with Daikin divisions related to technical service, research and development, quality assurance, and environment and safety.

-The sales representatives of the Chemicals Division need to listen to researchers and product developers, who are Daikin customers, about the product functions they seek and offer them the ideal products for their needs.
+The sales representatives of the chemicals divisions need to listen to researchers and product developers, who are Daikin customers, about the product functions they seek and offer them the ideal products for their needs.
 In order to optimize product functions in accordance with the circumstances of these customers, it is essential to have diverse knowledge of such things as processing methods, amount of additives, and temperatures.

-For this purpose, once a month the Chemicals Division holds meetings that integrate business, research, and manufacturing, sales performance announcement meetings, and training sessions.
+For this purpose, once a month the chemicals divisions hold meetings that integrate business, research, and manufacturing, sales performance announcement meetings, and training sessions.
 The goal is to share not only business information, but also knowledge regarding products, related laws and patent information.
 By giving concrete examples of product applications and use, as well as relaying customer needs, these meetings aid in the development of new products and applications.
 They also give sales staff a deeper understanding of product features so that they can provide customers with new solutions.

-The Division also makes use of the "Fluorine Classroom" customer education program as an opportunity for personnel to educate themselves and deepen their knowledge.
+The chemicals divisions also make use of the "Fluorine Classroom" customer education program as an opportunity for personnel to educate themselves and deepen their knowledge.

-The Chemicals Division will continue to train personnel so that they acquire a deep knowledge on the use fluorine in various business situations.
+The chemicals divisions will continue to train personnel so that they acquire a deep knowledge on the use of fluorine in various business situations.

 Find out more in your region.